 The Secretary-General is pleased to announce the following job opening at the level of Under-Secretary-General:

-In order to ensure a wide pool of candidates for this position, the Secretariat would welcome any applications to supplement the Secretary-General’s own search and consultations.
-The Secretariat would especially welcome applications of female candidates.
+In order to ensure a wide pool of candidates for this position, the Secretariat would welcome any applications to supplement the Secretary General’s own search and consultations.
+The Secretariat would especially welcome applications of women candidates.